George Christensen: Political career

-Local council
+Local government (2004–2010)

 In 2004, Christensen was elected to Mackay City Council as a councillor, and in 2008 gained a seat on the amalgamated Mackay Regional Council.
 He was a director of the Mackay Regional Housing Company and Vice-President of Mackay Regional Council for Social Development.
 He was the foundation chair of Walkerston Community Kindergarten Association and former chair of HACC Transport Mackay Inc.